Cats Rule, Dogs Drool…Right?

 1. Oral Irritation

 Curious cats will often investigate their environment with their mouths.
 This exploration can lead to tasting different house plants, insects, liquids, and household items.
 Some common toxic indoor plants like elephant ear, fiddleleaf fig, and Diffenbachia contain oxalates, which are small crystals that cause oral irritation on contact.
 Licking caustic substances like household cleaners and chemicals can produce painful ulcers on a cat’s gums and tongue.
 And chewing on electrical cords can cause electrical shock, but drooling due to burns in the mouth may be the only sign that something is amiss.
+Unless you catch your cat chewing cords chronically, here are some other potential causes.

 2. Periodontal Disease or Stomatitis